Rowan County, North Carolina

 Located in Rowan County

 Salisbury is where North Carolina's history lives.
-As one of the state's oldest cities, it served as a pivotal location during the Civil War and grew into the commercial hub of Rowan County.
-Today, its downtown Historic District offers tree-lined streets, Victorian architecture, and a character that newer developments simply can't replicate.
+As one of the state's oldest cities, it served as a pivotal location during the Civil War.
+It grew into the commercial hub of Rowan County.
+Today, its downtown Historic District offers tree-lined streets and Victorian architecture.
+It has a character that newer developments simply can't replicate.
 For buyers looking north of Charlotte on the I-85 corridor, Salisbury delivers authentic charm at prices that make sense.

 Market Snapshot